jackaudio/jack2/Readme_NetJack2.txt

 For midi data, netjack used to send the whole buffer, in this example, 512 frames * 4 bytes per sample and per midi port.
 Those 2048 bytes are in 99% of the time filled to a few bytes, but rarely more.
 This means that if we have 2 audio and 2 midi channels to transmit, everything happens as if we had 4 audio channels, which is quite a waste of bandwidth.
 In netjackmp, the idea is to take into account that fact, by sending only the useful bytes, and not more.
 It's completely unappropriate to overload the network with useless data.
 So we now have : 99% of the time one midi packet (of a few dozen of bytes), followed by four audio packets (in this example).
-Those five packets are preceded by a synchronization packet, which will make the slave directly synced on the master's cycle rythm.
+Those five packets are preceded by a synchronization packet, which will make the slave directly synched on the master's cycle rythm.

 This way of separating audio and midi is quite important.
 We deal here with network transmissions, and also need to be 'realtime'.
 We need a system which allow to carry as many audio and midi data streams as we need and can, as if the distant computer was in fact a simple jack client.
 With all those constraints, we can't avoid packets loss.
 The better thing to do is to deal with it.
 But to loose an audio packet is different from skipping a midi one.
 Indeed, an audio loss leads to audio click, or undesirable, but very short side effect.
 Whereas a midi data loss can be completely disastrous.
 Imagine that we play some notes, with sustain, and we loose the sustain 0 value, which stops the effect.
 The sustain keeps going on on all following notes until the next 'sustain off' event.
 A simple missing byte can put all the midi system offside (that's the purpose of all the big PANIC buttons on midi softwares...).